tudothanhpt/SP-editor/README.md

 ```bash
 python -m pip install -r requirements-dev.txt
 ```
+Please create your own branch and then merge change with ``main`` branch
 ## What is this Software about?

 Sp-editor covers the following exciting features: